hankbesser/recursive-agents/README.md

 - View cosine similarity scores update live
 - Export results with one click

-This isn't a demo - it's a production-ready application included with the framework!
+This is a full testing and observability app included with the framework.

 ### Other Examples
 ```bash